-CruiseMapper's L'Austral cruise ship accidents, incidents and law news reports relate to a 264-passenger vessel owned by Compagnie du Ponant.
+CruiseMapper's L'Austral cruise ship accidents, incidents and law news reports relate to a 264-passenger vessel owned by Ponant Cruises.
 Our L'Austral accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

-The vessel was forced to skip Borneo and was rerouted to Philippines.
-The current cruise was cancelled (3 days early) to allow the mega-yacht to enter drydock in Manila Philippines (March 16-19) for full hull inspection and repairs after the two aground accidents in 2017.
+The vessel was forced to skip Borneo and was rerouted to the Philippines.
+The current cruise was canceled (3 days early) to allow the mega-yacht to enter drydock in Manila Philippines (March 16-19) for full hull inspection and repairs after the two aground accidents in 2017.

 After stopping at Rajah Ampat (Indonesia), the ship headed directly to Manila City, where all passengers were accommodated in 5-star hotels for 3 days and provided with complimentary land-based activities.
 The next scheduled cruise (March 19) departed on time, but from Manila instead of Kota Kinabalu.

-On August 14, 2016, at ~1 am, there was a power boat sinking accident while the ship was anchored in Ilulissat Icefjord (Greenland).
+On August 14, 2016, at ~1 am, there was a powerboat sinking accident while the ship was anchored in Ilulissat Icefjord (Greenland).
 The tour boat was hired for a shore excursion and was carrying a total of 23 cruise passengers plus 3 crew.
 All were rescued by nearby boats.
-The cruise yacht was located ~100 m / 300 ft away and also launched inflatable boats for the rescue, No injuries were reported.
+The cruising yacht was located ~100 m / 300 ft away and also launched inflatable boats for the rescue, No injuries were reported.

-On November 18, 2015, the vessel took part in the search and rescue operation, assiting the fire damaged fleetmate Le Boreal disabled in a major engine room fire accident.
+On November 18, 2015, the vessel took part in the search and rescue operation, assisting the fire damaged fleet mate Le Boreal disabled in a major engine room fire accident.
 Following the ~7-hour long rescue operation, to L`Austral were transferred all evacuated passengers and crew.
 They were then transported to RAF Mount Pleasant (Royal Air Force station), where were provided with food, clothing, and medical care.
 Later, from Port Stanley, all passengers were flown back home.

 In the conducted rescue operation were also involved UK Royal Air Force and Navy vessels.
 The Falklands' Royal Air Force (RAF) scrambled 2 rescue plus 2 support helicopters, also one Lockheed C-130 Hercules (military transport aircraft) and one A330 Voyager aircraft for command and control of the operation.